Daft-Freak/CybikoStuff/README.md

 Cybiko Xtreme emulator.
 Based on some code from ~2019 and fixed/cleaned up until it actually worked.

 Requires a boot rom dump in `data/xtreme-rom.bin` and a flash dump in `data/xtreme-flash.bin`.
 Can boot files generated with the toolcahin/libs with `--boot file.boot`

+## Test
+Test code using the libs/toolchain

+### InstructionTest
+Tests instruction behaviour, used to fix a pile of bugs in the emulator before pushing it here.